-“1 out of 4 Americans ration insulin,” said Irl Hirsch, MD.
-Despite the expanding variety of insulin types produced by pharmaceutical giants, there was an 81% increase in hospitalizations related to severe high blood sugar levels between 2009 to 2015.
+“One out of four Americans ration insulin,” said Irl Hirsch, MD.
+Despite the expanding variety of insulin types produced by pharmaceutical giants, there was an 81 percent increase in hospitalizations related to severe high blood sugar levels between 2009 to 2015.

 “Insulin accessibility is the number-one cause of these hospitalizations,” said Hirsch.
 “Insulin in America: is it a right or a privilege?
 It depends on who you ask.”

 Hirsch focused intensely on the politics that affect the cost of insulin, citing that pharmaceutical lobbyists for the biggest manufacturers of insulin spent nearly 500 million dollars on politics.